jasonm23/onlisp-markdown/onlisp.md

 into a single &rest or &body parameter, treat them as a group, drawing a single line for the whole sequence.
 Figure 7.3 shows the resulting diagram.

-To write the body of the macro deﬁnition, proceed as before along the expan- sion.
+To write the body of the macro deﬁnition, proceed as before along the expansion.
 As well as the two previous rules, we need one more:

 3. If there is a connection from a series of expressions in the expansion to a series of the arguments in the macro call, write down the corresponding